ORAL HEALTH PROGRAM at

 - Tooth decay is the most chronic illness among school-age children

-- Almost, 6 out of 10 Texas children have a history of dental decay and over a quarter have it untreated
+- Almost 6 out of 10 Texas children have a history of dental decay and over a quarter have untreated decay

 - Over 19% of Texas population lives in a dental HPSA (Health Professional Shortage Area), which is higher than the national average of 15%

-- Employed adults loose over 164 million work hours a year related to oral health problems
+- Employed adults lose over 164 million work hours a year related to oral health problems

 We are excited to announce our partnership with the Texas Oral Health Coalition to Advance the Oral Health Movement in Texas.
 To learn more and participate in our ongoing initiative please click here.